Crete hero image

 • Extends with island retreats, marine conservation projects, and agricultural learning.

-• Provides buffer for ferry schedules and weather.
+• Provides buffer for ferry schedules and weather shifts.

 Best Time to Go

-• April to June and September to October provide mild weather and fewer crowds.
+• April to June and September to October offer mild weather and lighter crowds.

-• July-August is hot; we schedule water-based cooling and indoor midday sessions.
+• July and August are hot, so we schedule water breaks and indoor midday sessions.

-• Winter is quieter with cooler temps and reduced ferry schedules; we adapt to museum and monastery hours.
+• Winter is quieter with cooler temperatures and reduced ferry schedules; we adapt around museum and monastery hours.

 Group Logistics

-• Airports: Heraklion (HER), Chania (CHQ), and seasonal flights to Sitia or regional airports.
+• Airports: Heraklion (HER), Chania (CHQ), and seasonal flights to Sitia or nearby regional airports.

-• Dining: Cretan cuisine—olive oil tastings, dakos, lamb, seafood, farm-to-table; dietary accommodations provided.
+• Dining: Cretan cuisine, including olive oil tastings, dakos, lamb, seafood, and farm-to-table meals; dietary accommodations provided.

-• Accessibility: Coastal towns and archaeological sites involve stairs; we arrange accessible options and pacing adjustments.
+• Accessibility: coastal towns and archaeological sites often include stairs; we arrange alternatives and pacing adjustments.

 Extensions & Combos